Greetings to you, music lovers and sports fans all across the country.

 They've got on opening weekend.

-They're gonna be delivered Friday.
+They're going to be delivered Friday.

-Four million phones.
+4 million phones.

-Those four million have to be somewhere.
+Those 4 million have to be somewhere.

-And those four million phones were made.
+And those 4 million phones were made.

-Somehow they've got to get the OS on those phones that are already made before they ship them.
+Somehow, they've got to get the OS on those phones that are already made before they ship them.

 And my question is, how do they do it?